wbreeze/transmigration/docs/reset.md

 ---
 # Resetting devices

+Remember to:
-Remember to disconnect from iCloud and turn-off find my iPhone before resetting!
+1. turn-off find my iPhone (on iOS)
+2. sign-out of iCloud (macOS, iOS)
+*before* resetting.

 ## MacOS

 The [information from Apple](https://support.apple.com/en-us/HT204904) for Sierra says to:
+* Sign-out of iCloud
 * Startup the computer holding the Command and R keys.
 * Select Disk Utility from the macOS recovery menu.
 * Select the startup disk and click the Erase button